KAIST-Google-Solution-Challenge/data_preprocess/README.md

 ### Dependencies

-You need to download following manually or use `docker`.
+You need to download following manually.

 [`ffmpeg: 5.1.2`](https://ffmpeg.org/download.html)

+All the modules described in 'requirements.txt'

 ### Google Cloud Storage Authentication